Witte Brigade: Members and arrests

-Many members of the Witte Brigade were military veterans, policemen.
+Many members of the Witte Brigade were military veterans and policemen.
 Members of the Deurne police were particularly represented.
 During Nazi Germany's repression of Belgium in 1943-1944, 700 members of the resistance were arrested.
 This, in addition to other losses, reduced the group's strength to where it played a minor role in the later liberation of Belgium.
-When a prominent member was captured in possession of list of other members, 58 members were arrested and sent to German camps.
+When a prominent member was captured in possession of a list of other members, 58 members were arrested and sent to German camps.
 In Deurne in a raid in January 1944, 62 members were arrested and, on May 9 of that same year, the founder Marcel Louette was arrested and deported to Sachsenhausen concentration camp.
 Louette would eventually return from Germany and died in Antwerp in 1978.
 In total, the Witte Brigade suffered 400 losses of the 3,750 recognized members.

-Additionally, around 300 men from Luxembourg (which was annexed into Germany), many of whom had refused to serve in, or who had deserted from the German Wehrmacht, left their country to fight in the Ardennes section of the Witte Brigade, where they formed the so-called Red Lion Brigade.
+Additionally, around 500 men from Luxembourg (which was annexed to Germany), many of whom had refused to serve in, or who had deserted from the German Wehrmacht, left their country to fight in the Ardennes section of the Witte Brigade, where they formed the so-called Red Lion Brigade.
+74 of them died.

-Jews were also active in the organization itself.
+Jews were also active in the organization.
 Many of them were arrested because they were already known as Jews.